raxo/M7002E_lab1/README.md

  - Load in objects with ctrl+v with valid string in clipboard.
  - Save all objects to clipboard by ctrl+c.
  - Cut selected object with ctrl+x.
- - Delete all objects with ctrl+d.
+ - Delete all objects with ctrl+delete.
+ - Delete selected object with delete.
  - Escape exits the program.
  - Change ambient color by clicking+a and drag around.
  - Change specular color by clicking+s and drag around.